 Rev. Stacy L Grove, M.Div

-As a spiritual companion, offering individual and group spiritual formation, she focuses on heart-centered experiences in her interfaith healing ministry.
-She uses sound, rhythm, and energy healing practices, inviting relief from stress, increased relaxation, easing of pain, and the restoration of balance to the body's natural healing energies.
+As a spiritual companion to individuals and groups, she focuses on heart-centered experiences in her interfaith healing ministry.
+Stacy uses sound, rhythm, and energy healing practices, inviting relief from stress, increased relaxation, easing of pain, and the restoration of balance to the body's natural healing energies and the natural world.

-She offers her healing music and music vigils to individuals, their families and their caregivers who are coping with life transitions, including surgery, palliative care, and end of lifein hospitals, at hospice centers, and in the home.
+She offers her healing music and music vigils to individuals, families and caregivers who are coping with life transitions, including surgery, palliative care, and end of life in hospitals, at hospice centers, and in the home.

-Stacy uses flutes and singing bowls, rhythm and chant for healing, meditations, religious services, life cycle events, and secular and educational settings.
+Stacy uses flutes and singing bowls, rhythm and chant for healing, meditation, religious services, and life cycle events.

-She also facilitates group spiritual formation discussion, worship services, and rhythm circles for stress relief and exercise at senior residential facilities, for cancer and other support groups, and for people with special needs.
+She also facilitates retreats, worship services, and rhythm circles for stress relief and exercise at senior residential facilities, for cancer and other support groups, and for people with special needs.

 Stacy has collaborated with professional rhythm facilitators and medical staff in the use of rhythm and sound for adults and children with special needs or illness.
 She combines more than 25 years practice as a hands-on experiential educator in the natural sciences and mentor for at-risk youth in her work with adult and youth groups.

-Rabbi Raachel Jurovics, PhD was invited in 2010 to serve as spiritual leader at Yavneh: A Jewish Renewal Community.
+Rabbi Raachel Jurovics, PhD has served as spiritual leader at Yavneh: A Jewish Renewal Community since 2010.

 She grew up in Los Angeles and attended UCLA for approximately an eternity, earning degrees in English Medieval Literature.
 Prior to entering the rabbinate, her professional experience included freelance writing and editing, communication skills training and consulting, and software design.